-4. should an administration, in its reply to the Secretary-General's consultation, indicate that a given CCIR Recommendation or technical criterion defined in those Recommendations is unacceptable, or should an administration not reply to the Secretary-General's consultation as in paragraph 3 above, the relevant calculation methods and the interference criteria defined in the Radio Regulations shall continue to apply with respect to cases involving that administration;
+3. that, should an administration, in its reply to the consultation conducted by the IFRB under paragraph 2 above, indicate that certain CCIR Recommendations or technical criteria defined in those Recommendations are unacceptable, the relevant calculation methods and the interference criteria defined in the Radio Regulations shall continue to apply with respect to cases involving that administration;

-5. the Secretary-General shall publish, for the information of all administrations, a list, prepared by the IFRB on the basis of the replies to the enquiry, of the CCIR Recommendations or of the relevant calculation methods and the interference criteria defined in those Recommendations, indicating the administrations to which each of those Recommendations or relevant technical criteria are acceptable or are not.
-This consolidated list shall also include the administrations mentioned in paragraph 3 above;
+4. that the IFRB shall publish, for the information of all administrations, a list based on the replies to the enquiry, of the CCIR Recommendations or of the relevant calculation methods and the interference criteria defined in those Recommendations, indicating the administrations to which each of those Recommendations or relevant technical criteria are acceptable or are not and the administrations which did not reply;